AL14

 Possible Causes

-Faulty AVR (Automatic Voltage Regulator), Incorrect AVR sensing wiring, Loose or broken voltage sensing leads, Incorrect voltage setpoint on AVR
+Faulty AVR (Automatic Voltage Regulator), Incorrect AVR sensing wiring, Loose or broken voltage sensing leads, Incorrect voltage setpoint on the AVR.

 How to Fix / Troubleshooting

 Safety first: Open the generator output breaker and isolate the generator from the load.
-Turn controller to OFF and disconnect battery negative before opening alternator terminal box.
+Turn the controller to OFF and disconnect the battery negative terminal before opening the alternator terminal box.

-• Measure output voltage: With the generator running in MANUAL and no load, measure line-to-line voltage.
-Compare to nameplate (e.g. 400 V).
-If significantly high, suspect AVR or sensing.
+• Measure output voltage: With the generator running in MANUAL mode and no load, measure line-to-line voltage.
+Compare to the nameplate (e.g., 400 V).
+If significantly high, suspect the AVR or sensing.

-• Inspect AVR connections: Locate the AVR in the alternator terminal box (e.g. Leroy-Somer alternator on Kohler-SDMO sets).
+• Inspect AVR connections: Locate the AVR in the alternator terminal box (e.g., Leroy-Somer alternator on Kohler-SDMO units).
 Check sensing wires (usually marked 0–220/400 V) for tightness and damage.

 • Reset alarm: After corrections, clear AL14 and test under gradual load.